stevinus1/sw360rest_tools/README.md

 GET:

 GETAll: Takes a name fragment and type as strings, and returns a list of dictionaries containing data about all objects of that type that contain that name fragment.
+Users can be retrieved using their emails.

-GETId: Takes a name and a type as strings, and returns the string Id of that object (for releases, the script will also request version)
+GETId: Takes a name and a type as strings, and returns the string Id of that object (for releases, the script will also request version).
+Users can be retrieved using their emails.

 GETField: Takes a name, field and a type as strings), and returns the specified field of that object (for releases, the script will also request version).
 The return type will be the type of that field.
+Users can be retrieved using their emails.